 3. Protect Outdoor Firewood from the Elements

-It’s also crucial to give your firewood stack protection from the rain and snow when storing it outside.
-The first step to doing this is being mindful of where you place your wood.
-Avoid any areas of your yard that tend to take on a lot of water and puddles during rainstorms.
+It’s also crucial to protect your firewood stack from the rain and snow when storing it outside.
+The first step is being mindful of where you place your wood.
+Avoid any areas of your yard that take on a lot of water and puddles during rainstorms.

 At the same time, you don’t want the location for your stack to have too much shade.
 The firewood will need plenty of direct sunlight to dry it should it get damp.